 Fiscal Policy and Tax Reform Must include funding of public education and social services: action based on LWVIL priorities.

-Climate Change/Clean Air Defense Action based on LWVIL/LWVUS priorities.
+Climate Change/Clean Air and Water Action based on LWVIL/LWVUS priorities.

 SECOND TIER: ISSUES TO BE MONITORED AND ACTED UPON IF WARRANTED